unblocked-web/double-agent/README.md

 If you'd like to test out your scraper stack:

 1. Navigate to the `/runner` directory and run `yarn start`.
+Follow setup directions print onto the console from this command.

-2. The API at `http://localhost:3000` will return directives one at a time until all tests have been run.
+2. The API will return directives one at a time until all tests have been run.
 Include a scraper engine you're testing with a query string or header called "scraper".
 Directive format can be found at `/runner/interfaces/IDirective.ts`.

 3. Once all tests are run, results will be output to the same directory as your scraper engine.

-4. Run `yarn analyze` to see final results compared to other popular scrapers

-You can run tests in the detections directory individually by navigating to directories and following directions after booting servers using `yarn start`.
+4. To explore results, you can go to the `report` directory and run `yarn start`

 Popular scraper examples can be found in the `/scrapers` directory.